Can Pregnancy Increase Migraines?

 In Reflection

 We can and should do our best to prepare for pregnancy and our family.
-Seek medical care, take the vitamins and do all the things.
+Seek medical care, take the vitamins, and do all the things.
 We also must take care of ourselves.
 Give your body rest when it asks for it and reach out when you need support.
 By doing this we are actually taking care of our family too.
 Even as I type those words I know I myself have a hard time living them.
-I have much to be thankful for, and find myself overwhelmed with this life I get to live from time to time.
+I have much to be thankful for and find myself overwhelmed with this life I get to live from time to time.
 If only we could see where we are going.
 Perhaps that makes the journey worth it.

 Pingback: Authority Magazine Interview-Migraine Story - Migraine Road